|8-1.100||Statutes and Executive Orders Administered by the Civil Rights Division|

 8-1.010 - General

-Because of the sensitive nature of the constitutional and statutory issues involved and the desirability of uniform application of federal law in this field, close consultation between United States Attorneys and the Division on civil rights matters is of prime importance.
-Attorneys from the Division may conduct litigation in conjunction with the United States Attorney.
-Such attorneys will maintain close liaison and consult with the United States Attorney on a continuing basis.
+Because of the sensitive nature of the constitutional and statutory issues involved and the desirability of uniform application of federal law in this field, close consultation between United States Attorney’s Offices and the Civil Rights Division on civil rights matters is essential.
+Civil Rights Division attorneys may conduct investigations and litigation in conjunction with the United States Attorney’s Offices.
+Civil Rights Division attorneys will maintain close contact and consult with the United States Attorney’s Offices on a continuing basis.

-Any statements issued to the press in connection with the institution of judicial proceedings in civil rights cases should be coordinated through the Department's Office of Public Affairs and the Assistant Attorney General, Civil Rights Division, and the relevant United States Attorney’s Office, where such an office is involved.
+Any statements issued to the press in connection with civil rights investigations, litigation, or trial should be coordinated through the Department of Justice’s Office of Public Affairs and the Assistant Attorney General for the Civil Rights Division, and the relevant United States Attorney’s Office, where such an office is involved.

 8-1.100 - Statutes and Executive Orders Administered by the Civil Rights Division

-The following is a list of federal statutes and executive orders administered by the Civil Rights Division.
+The following is a list of federal statutes, executive orders, and regulations administered by the Civil Rights Division.